-Exam Board: Edexcel
+Exam Board: WJEC

-Exact Course Title: GCSE Computer Science
+Exact Course Title: GCSE COMPUTER SCIENCE

 Why should I choose to study Computer Science?

 Our aim is to deliver a rounded computing curriculum, raising attainment and to build a culture of achievement within the department.
 If you enjoy exploring and you like trying things, the computing course is for you.
 You will need to be good in Mathematics and enjoy finding things out in order to be successful in computing.
 We will enable you to become lifelong, enterprising, independent learners, able to take risks and assume responsibility confidently.
 The following is a list of top ten reasons to study computer science:

 What will I learn?